GoesToEleven/golang-web-dev/031_AWS/02_hands-on/02_solution/README.md

 # Deploying our session example

-1. chane your port number from 8080 to 80
+1. change your port number from 8080 to 80

 1. create your binary
   - GOOS=linux GOARCH=amd64 go build -o [some-name]